 His operatic roles currently include Pinkerton in Puccini’s Madama Butterfly, Alfredo in Verdi’s La Traviata, Don José in Bizet’s Carmen, The Duke of Mantua in Verdi’s Rigoletto, Edgardo in Donizetti’s Lucia di Lammermoor, Idomeneo in Mozart’s Idomeneo, Mario Cavaradossi in Puccini’s Tosca, Macduff in Verdi’s Macbeth, Rodolfo in Puccini’s La Bohème and Riccardo in the Canadian premiere of Verdi’s Oberto.

 Also in demand as a concert tenor soloist, his concert repertoire includes Beethoven’s Symphony No. 9, Gounod’s St. Cecilia Mass, Dubois’ the Seven Last Words of Christ, Mendelssohn’s Elijah, Handel’s Samson, Puccini’s Messa di Gloria, Verdi’s Requiem and Handel’s Messiah.

 Ultimately, what distinguishes Romulo’s singing is that “striking, powerful and ingratiating lyric tenor sound with all the money notes!”
 (Opera Canada)

-As a world music performer, he has also toured and recorded with many international and local recording artists and has been engaged by several of the fortune 500 corporations.
-Whether on the opera stage, or enchanting audiences with his world music passion, “Romulo Delgado’s free, vigorous and lustrous tenor voice makes him one of Canada’s most unique performing artists.”
+As a world music performer, he has toured and recorded with many international and local recording artists and has been engaged by several of the Fortune 500 corporations.
+Whether on the opera stage or enchanting audiences with his world music passion, “Romulo Delgado’s free, vigorous and lustrous tenor voice makes him one of Canada’s most unique performing artists.”
 (The Globe and Mail)

 Romulo is a featured guest performer at our Love at the Opera concert on Sunday, February 16, 2020 at 3 pm.